City Council Meetings

 Public hearings are forums for citizens to voice their opinions and are conducted on:

-Prior to each meeting, public hearing items and minutes from appropriate committees, boards and commissions are provided to the City Council in their council packet.
+Before each meeting, public hearing items and minutes from appropriate committees, and boards and commissions are provided to the City Council in its council packet.

 Public Hearing Procedure

 Applicants are allowed fifteen minutes to present their proposal and five minutes for response following public testimony.

 Those testifying in favor or opposition of an application will be given a total of 20 minutes with time allotted as follows:

 - an identified spokesperson for a group is allocated 10 minutes.